jsous/jsous.github.io/_posts/2026-09-11-is-physics-dead.md

 There are important qualifications.
 The corrected scores are computed on retained or repaired question sets, so the pre-audit and corrected values do not always use identical questions.
 For HLE, we audited only questions rejected for GPT-5.6-Sol.
 Some runs used tools while others did not.
 Even the best corrected evaluator we tested still had an error rate of about 4%.
 These details matter, but none changes the central result: the original scores substantially understated model performance.

-With apologies to my fellow physicists, AI is killing physics, at least the kind that fits in a problem set.
+AI is killing physics, at least the kind that fits in a problem set.
 Frontier models now solve nearly all well-posed, closed-ended physics problems in these benchmarks, from undergraduate mechanics to research-adjacent condensed matter theory.
 The leaderboards suggest otherwise because the leaderboards are broken.

 ## Does this mean physics is dead?